 If you love celebrating the fall season, these Fresh Apple Spice Bars might be the perfect treat for you.
 However, don’t restrict making this lovely apple dessert to only September and October.
 These bars have been enjoyed by so many throughout the year.
 They are light, airy and fill the house with the aroma of freshly ripened apples.

-When I think of the perfect accompaniment to an afternoon session of coffee or tea, these Fresh Apple Spice Bars come to mind.
+When I think of the perfect accompaniment to an afternoon session of coffee or tea, these Fresh Apple Spice Bars come to mind (so do mini crumbles, but that’s another story).
 But let’s not forget about the holidays.
 These bars are perfect for a holiday dessert buffet because not everyone likes pies!
 If I’m entertaining, I like to place a walnut on top of each bar as a way to alert anyone with allergies that nuts are part of this recipe.

 Looking For More Fresh Apple Recipes?
 Try These: